Real-world training provides valuable experience and builds résumés.

-Eligible students, if selected by the court, are placed in the chambers of a trial judge or commissioner in Orange County, Los Angeles or the Riverside County Courts, where they will assist the court with a variety of assigned tasks in civil or criminal cases.
+Eligible students, if selected by the court, are placed in the chambers of a trial judge or commissioner in Orange County, Los Angeles or the Riverside County Courts where they will assist the court with a variety of assigned tasks in civil or criminal cases.

 Civil Practice Externships

 Students are placed part-time in law firms, state or federal agencies, corporations or other practice settings in the civil law field.
-Under the supervision of an attorney, these student externs research cases, write memos, interview clients, participate in court proceedings, or perform other tasks relating to civil practice.
-Students in civil law externships may be eligible for State Bar Certification for limited practice while under the supervision of an attorney.
+Under the supervision of an attorney, these student externs research cases, write memos, interview clients, participate in court proceedings or perform other tasks relating to civil practice.
+Students in civil law externships may be eligible for State Bar Certification for supervised limited practice under the supervision of an attorney.

 First Year Summer Honors Program